GatorEducator/c-assignment-solution-201-02/README.md

 <p align="center">
 <b>
-Automated assessment for an assignment on Java programming and technical writing in Markdown
+Automated assessment for an assignment on C programming and technical writing in Markdown
 </b>
 </p>